 At first glance, a buffalo jump may sound rather barbaric, but it was a matter of survival.
 A successful jump meant your family lived through a long harsh winter.
 Winter temperatures would easily reach (and still do) -30 C and colder.

 However, a buffalo jump is not as simple as it sounds.
-Buffalo are surprisingly smart animals.
-Planning a buffalo jump could take months.
+Buffalos are surprisingly smart animals.
+Planning a buffalo hunt could take months.
 Every detail had to be analyzed to ensure it all went right.
-Furthermore, a strong understanding of buffalo behaviour was required for the buffalo jump to be successful.

 Related Reading: The Rocky Mountains Canada: The Best Adventures For Everyone